ngocnguyen99/ML-for-climate-modeling/README.md

 # ML-for-climate-modeling
-##This project improves ecosystem respiration estimation on drylands by using LSTM and different combination of environmental forcings.
+##This project improves ecosystem respiration estimation on drylands by using LSTM with a unique combination of different environmental forcings.